SparkDevNetwork/Rock/.github/PULL_REQUEST_TEMPLATE.md

 _How have you implemented your solution?_

 ## Tests
+>NOTE: _Tests are now required._

-_If your code is a new method or function (that doesn't need a mock database or SqlServerTypes library) and can be Xunit tested [see example](https://github.com/SparkDevNetwork/Rock/blob/develop/Rock.Tests/Rock/Lava/RockFiltersTests.cs) be sure your pull request includes the corresponding unit tests in the Rock.Tests project.
-In all cases *you* MUST test your code before submitting a pull request._
+1. _Your pull request MUST include corresponding tests in the Rock.Tests project._
+2. _Regardless of writing a test, *you* MUST always test your code before submitting a pull request._
+3. _Read item 0 from the [readme.txt](https://github.com/SparkDevNetwork/Rock/blob/develop/Rock.Tests/Readme.txt) in the Rock.Tests project._

+### Tests That Don't Require a Database
+_If your test doesn't require a database or SqlServerTypes library follow [this example](https://github.com/SparkDevNetwork/Rock/blob/develop/Rock.Tests/Rock/Utility/ExtensionMethods/StringExtensionsTests.cs) or one of the other similar test classes._

+### Tests That Require a Database
+_Read the entire [readme.txt](https://github.com/SparkDevNetwork/Rock/blob/develop/Rock.Tests/Readme.txt) in the Rock.Tests project._

+_Follow [this example](https://github.com/SparkDevNetwork/Rock/blob/develop/Rock.Tests/Rock/Model/AttendanceCodeTests.cs) but remove the "Skip" property from the [Fact] decoration during testing.
+You should use a stock database seeded with the official "Sample Data" loaded via [the block](https://github.com/SparkDevNetwork/Rock/blob/develop/RockWeb/Blocks/Examples/SampleData.ascx.cs) under Power Tools._

+_Once your tests pass, add the "Skip" property back into the [Fact] decoration (for now) before you commit it._

 ## Possible Implications
 _What could this change potentially impact?
 Are there any security considerations?
 Where could this potentially affect backwards compatibility?_